damianmozniak/liferay/README.md

 This git repository helps you get up and running quickly with Liferay Portal installation on OpenShift.

-By default the backend database is MySQL and the database name is the same as your application name (using $_ENV['OPENSHIFT_APP_NAME']).
+By default the backend database is MySQL/Postgresql and the database name is the same as your application name (using $_ENV['OPENSHIFT_APP_NAME']).
 You can name your application and database name to whatever you want.